Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 <br>

-## Do I need to do anything to get Zoe to update the Infopanel or Gamecards etc?
+## Do I need to do anything to get Zoe to update the [infopanel](/en/features/infoChannel), [gamecards](/en/features/gamecards) or [leaderboards](/en/features/leaderboards) etc?

-> No you don't have to do anything, but if you want to force a manual refresh you can use the [/refresh command](/en/commands/important/refresh/).
+> No, you don't have to do anything, but if you want to force a manual refresh you can use the [/refresh command](/en/commands/important/refresh/).

 <br><br><br>